 Tennis, bowls, pitch and putt, crazy golf, and tennis, are among the options at the local recreation ground near the church at the southern end of Compston Road.
 There is also Rothay Park, past the church nearby, for picnics, strolls, and a children’s play area.

 Children’s indoor adventure play facility on Rothay Road near Ambleside Bowling Club.
 Perfect for using up excess energy on those rainy days.

 Zeffirellis, The Lily, The Unicorn Inn, The Churchills Inn, The Royal Oak, and The Ambleside Tavern all offer live music events at various times.

 The Cellar Bar below The Queens Hotel, The Churchill Inn, and The Ambleside Tavern are all good choices for viewing sporting events.

-For those wishing to unwind with a cooling drink on a sunny day, there is outdoor seating available at the Salutation Hotel and The White Lion Hotel in the town centre, and an excellent beer garden by the lake at The Wateredge Inn and also at the YHA at Waterhead.
+For those wishing to unwind with a cooling drink on a sunny day, there is outdoor seating available at the Salutation Hotel and The White Lion Hotel in the town centre.
+There is also an excellent beer garden by the lake at The Wateredge Inn and also at the YHA at Waterhead.